A lie can travel halfway around the world while the truth is putting on its shoes.

 - Once they’re in and you’re out, it’s hard to get back in.
 When a fishery declines to the point that cutbacks are needed, they should be applied equitably to all user groups.

 Federal fishery law says as much, and in federal waters managers did shut down red drum fishing by both sport and commercial fishermen.

-Other examples of equitable federal management include the striped bass on the Atlantic Coast and the red snapper in the Gulf: When stripers were depleted in the 1970s and 1980s, federal managers shut down all fishing; when the population rebuilt to where it could again withstand a harvest, most of the states reopened their fisheries to all of the users.
+Other examples of equitable federal management include the striped bass on the Atlantic Coast and the red snapper in the Gulf: When stripers were depleted in the 1970s and 1980s, federal managers shut down all fishing; when the population rebuilt to where it could again sustain a harvest, most of the states reopened their fisheries to all of the users.
 The popular red snapper was also found to have been overfished in the 1980s.
-(Yes, another fishery with a major recreational component overfished in the 1970s and 1980s.)
-Federal managers severely reduced the harvest of all three sectors—seafood producers, private recreational anglers, and tourist-dependent charter boat captains—who all shared in the pain and, later, the gain as the population rebuilt.
+(Yes, another fishery with an outsized recreational component overfished in the 1970s and 1980s.)
+Federal managers severely reduced the harvest of all three sectors—seafood producers, private recreational anglers, and tourist-dependent charter-boat captains—who all shared in the pain and, later, the gain as the population rebuilt.